astronomer/docs/software/upgrade-astronomer-stable.md

 ---
-title: 'Upgrade to a Stable or Patch Version of Astronomer Software'
+title: 'Upgrade Astronomer Software'
 sidebar_label: 'Upgrade Astronomer'
 id: upgrade-astronomer-stable
-description: Upgrade to a new stable or patch version of Astronomer Software.
+description: Upgrade to a new LTS, stable, or patch version of Astronomer Software.
 ---

 ## Overview